matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Tool-Hand.jpg)

+Hand Tool is the default state of the hand, allowing most basic interaction including grabbing and clicking.

 ### Measurement Tool

 ![](/assets/navigating-page/Tool-Measurement.jpg)

+Measurement Tool places measurement points and measure the distances and angles between atoms and points of interests.

 ### Selection Tool

 ![](/assets/navigating-page/Tool-Selection.jpg)

+Selection Tool selects structures directly in the workspace.

 ### Torsion Tool

 ![](/assets/navigating-page/Tool-Torsion.jpg)

+Torsion Tool twists the bonds and change the diahedral angles between atoms.

 ### Med Chem Toolkit (MedChem)

+Med Chem Toolkit enables editing the atoms directly using hands, bundling a rich set of features including atom addition and removal.

 #### Prep

 ![](/assets/navigating-page/Medchem-Prep.jpg)

+Offers options to quickly access binding sites and config the auxiliary features such as auto-minimization.

 #### Build

 ![](/assets/navigating-page/Medchem-Build.jpg)

+Select a substructure from the build menu and build it on top of existing atoms using medchem tool.

 #### Periodic Table

 ![](/assets/navigating-page/Medchem-PeriodicTable.jpg)

+Select an atom of any element from the periodic table.

 ## 2D UI

 ![](/assets/navigating-page/2D.jpg)

+Nanoem is accessible from a keyboard and mouse setup on a 2D monitor as well.

 ### Room

 ![](/assets/navigating-page/2D-Room.jpg)

+Manage users or request presenter privilege.

 ### Menu Management

 ![](/assets/navigating-page/2D-Menu.jpg)

+Toggle or manage menus.

 ### View Navigation

 ![](/assets/navigating-page/2D-View.jpg)

+Change options for view control.

 ### Settings

 ![](/assets/navigating-page/2D-Setting.jpg)

+Change settings including volume and environment background.

 ### Controls

 ![](/assets/navigating-page/2D-Control.jpg)

+The control scheme is accessible any moment from pressing [H] key on the keyboard.